CarterKuehn2025/CSCE4350-DatabaseProject/README.md

 5. Input UNT EUID, then your 8-digit UNT ID found on homescreen of myUNT

 6. Select the query by moving with the arrow keys and pressing enter.

+## Note
+The sample queries were all integrated into each relevent portal